min-nguyen/min-nguyen.github.io/_pages/about.md

   - /about.html
 ---

 <font size="2"> <b>Senior Research Associate (<a style="color:#d16969" href="https://www.ukri.org/what-we-do/developing-people-and-skills/epsrc/studentships/flexibility-for-funders/epsrc-doctoral-prize/">EPSRC Doctoral Prize Fellow</a>) and Software Engineer</b> at the University of Bristol.
-I work in the field of <a style="color:#d16969" href="https://bristolpl.github.io/">programming languages</a>, especially typed and functional programming which I did my PhD and MEng in at Bristol; but I'm a language and program design enthusiast in general, and love to use all kinds of paradigms and ecosystems.
+I work in the field of <a style="color:#d16969" href="https://bristolpl.github.io/">programming languages</a>, especially typed and functional programming which I did my PhD and MEng in at Bristol; but I'm a general enthusiast of program design and languages, and love to use all kinds of tech.
 My role is mainly as a development lead who implements new languages and software that enable exciting things; this could be more modular and safe approaches to data science, or new ways of doing program analysis and software testing.

 </font>
 <br>